Prepare Your Hospitality Business for Google’s New Agentic AI Mode Bookings

 15th Jan 26 .
 Dominic Bryce .
 Hospitality, News

-Google recently confirmed it is rolling out "agentic" bookings.
-In plain English, this means Google’s AI is moving beyond just showing a link to your website.
-It’s actually going to take the user’s bank card details and finish the booking itself; whether that’s a table for four, a spa day, or a three-night stay in a boutique hotel.
+Google has recently confirmed it’s rolling out agentic bookings.
+In plain English, this means Google’s AI is moving beyond simply showing a link to your website.
+It will actually take a user’s bank card details and complete the booking itself - whether that’s a table for four, a spa day, or a three-night stay in a boutique hotel.

-It’s already live in the US for things like hair appointments and dinner reservations.
-Now, they’ve confirmed that hotels and flights are next, and the UK won't be far behind.
+It’s already live in the US for services like hair appointments and dinner reservations.
+Google has now confirmed that hotels and flights are next, and the UK won’t be far behind.

 What is Actually Changing?

 In hospitality, we’re familiar with the ‘search, click on a website and browse’ customer journey.
-A customer searches for a room, clicks three or four times, navigates into the booking engine or other platform, and eventually clicks or taps on ‘book’.
+A customer searches for a room, clicks three or four times, navigates into the booking engine or other platform, and eventually clicks or taps on the 'book' button.

 "Book me a five star hotel in the Cotswolds with a spa and an EV charger for next Friday for one night, and book a 60-minute massage at 3pm on Saturday."